walkerlj0/Selenium_Course_Example_Code/content/chapters/disabled-element.md

----
-title: "How To Test For Disabled Elements"
+# How To Test For Disabled Elements
-slug: "40-disabled-element"
-number: 40
-publish_date: 2016-06-13
-tags:
-  - "dropdown list"
-  - "dropdown lists"
-  - "disabled element"
-level: 2
-category: "testing"
----

 ## The Problem